trys/trysv4/site/content/blog/state-of-the-browser-2018.md

 Michelle Barker kicked off the event tackling CSS Grid Layout & CSS Custom Properties.
 It was amazing - there were so many knowledge-bombs dropped.

-The square-bracket syntax for line names had totally passed me by till now! _Side note: I love it when you learn something new about a language you've been writing for years.
+The square-bracket syntax for line names had totally passed me by. _Side note: I love it when you learn something new about a language you've been writing for years.
 The `turn` unit knocked me for six the other day_.
 The `-start` and `-end` suffix shorthand was another brilliant revelation.

 Combining Grid and Custom properties looks so exciting!
 Both specs have been written in such a thoughtful manner, and clearly built to solve real-world problems.
-It shouldn't be a surprise that they work well together, but it is!
+It shouldn't be a surprise that they work well together!

 One key reason I attend conferences is to be inspired, and Michelle's talk did just that.
-I was scribbling notes throughout the day as new ideas arrived on how to incorporate custom properties into my CSS.
+I was scribbling notes throughout the day as new ideas formed on how to incorporate custom properties into my CSS.

 ---